 Behind the Numbers: Home Demolitions in Occupied East Jerusalem

-Once you take a closer look at the caption you’ll understand that this chart shows the number of structures destroyed and people affected by Israel’s policy of home demolitions.
+Once you take a closer look at the caption you will understand that this chart shows the number of structures destroyed and people affected by Israel’s policy of home demolitions.

 Working closely with the United Nations, Al Jazeera tracked every single home demolition in East Jerusalem in 2016.
 It turned out to be a record year, with 190 structures destroyed and more than 1,200 Palestinians displaced or affected.

-The goal was twofold: to understand how Israel's home demolitions policy would be affected by the increased tensions, and to tell readers the human stories behind the data.
+The goal was twofold: To understand how Israel's home demolitions policy would be affected by the increased tensions, and to tell readers the human stories behind the data.

 The project reveals the impact on Palestinian families through video testimony, 360-degree photos and an interactive map that highlights the location, frequency and impact of each demolition.

 We wanted to be able to show every demolition site on a map, so we began obtaining monthly data sets from the UN.
 For each incident, we included the demolition date, number of people and structures affected, a brief description of what happened, and a point on our East Jerusalem map showing the location.

 Our reporter on the ground travelled throughout East Jerusalem over the course of the year to speak with many of the affected families, in order to explore their losses in greater depth and to photograph and record the demolition sites.

 There was a broad range of responses from the affected families.
-The interviews had to take place in the physical location of the demolition, which could be a difficult experience for those affected, so sensitivity and patience was required at all stages, from setting up the meetings to recording the material.
+The interviews had to take place in the physical location of the demolition, which could be a difficult experience for those affected, so sensitivity and patience were required at all stages, from setting up the meetings to recording the material.

 In one instance, a man had written down a list of things he wanted to say to us.
 In another case, it took a few attempts to convince the family to take part.
-One family declined to meet with us and so we had to liaise with the UN and find another family willing to speak about their home demolition.
+One family declined to meet with us and so we had to liaise with the UN and f ind another family willing to speak about their home demolition.

-Sometimes simply following and counting occurrences of an event over time is enough to tell you a lot about the scale of a problem.
-As long as your data gathering methodology remains consistent, there are many stories that you can tell using data that you might not otherwise report on.
+Sometimes simply following and counting occurrences of an event over time tells you a lot about the scale of a problem.
+As long as your data-gathering methodology remains consistent, there are many stories that you can tell using data that you might not otherwise report on.
 Also, be patient.
 We gathered data for an entire year to tell this story.